 2. Find Books at the Right Reading Level

 Any books are helpful for boosting summer reading, but those that kids can easily understand are particularly important.
 “We wouldn’t want to give kids texts that are too hard, because in the summer, there’s no teacher available to provide support when they read,” says Kim.

 You might try a trick called the five-finger rule.
 Ask your child to read a passage from a book (about 100 words is enough) and raise one finger for each word that is too difficult for them to read.
 If they have more than five fingers up, they may need a simpler book.

-“Sometimes that might be saying, ‘Tell me about the favorite part of your book,’” says Kim.
+“Sometimes that might be saying, ‘Tell me about your favorite part of the book,’” says Kim.
 StoryPlay Books are a great option for this — these sweet stories come with prompts and activities to help your child think critically about the plot.

 Shop recent releases below to get started now!
 You can find all books and activities at The Scholastic Store.